 \subsubsection{Structure Diversity}

 For the uniqueness metric, sets of generated structures with identical input constraints are compared.
-We use $LeMaterials$ BAWLHasher (Bonding Algorithm Weisfeiler Lehman), which is a materials fingerprint method based on bonding graph structure, reduced formula, and symmetry\cite{lematerial2024}.
+We use the $LeMaterials$ BAWLHasher (Bonding Algorithm Weisfeiler Lehman), which is a materials fingerprint method based on bonding graph structure, reduced formula and symmetry~\cite{lematerial2024}.
 Canonical hashes are obtained for each structure in a uniqueness pass, and structures are counted as unique if they have a unique hash.
 This allows the calculation to scale $\mathcal{O}(n)$, rather than $\mathcal{O}(n^{2})$ when using a structure matcher algorithm for all generated materials.

-To determine novelty, we compare unique generated structures against all training set structures with the same reduced formula.
-If a structures reduced formula does not appear in the reference dataset, it is considered \textit{Compositionally} novel, if a generated structure shares a reduced formula with a reference one but the chemical structures do not match, it is considered \textit{Structurally} novel.
-This matcher does not determine the general novelty of a material, but serves as a basic screening tool.
+To determine novelty, we compare unique generated structures against all training-set structures with the same reduced formula.
+If a structure's reduced formula does not appear in the reference dataset, it is considered \textit{Compositionally} novel.
+If a generated structure shares a reduced formula with a reference structure but the crystal structures do not match, it is considered \textit{Structurally} novel.
+This matcher does not establish novelty in a broader materials-discovery sense, but serves as a practical screening tool.

 Pymatgen's \texttt{StructureMatcher} is used to match two chemical structures together.
-Unless otherwise specified, the default matcher settings are used, namely a fractional length tolerance of $0.2$, a site tolerance of $0.3\,\AA$, and an angle tolerance of $5^\circ$.
+Unless otherwise specified, the default matcher settings are used, namely a fractional length tolerance of $0.2$, a site tolerance of~\SI{0.3}{\angstrom} and an angle tolerance of~\SI{5}{\degree}.
 For normalisation purposes, structures are reduced to their primitive cell and scaled to equivalent volume before matching.